 Indicator Measure(s) Description i.
-Academic Achievement Proficiency in ELA (3-8, HS) Proficiency in Mathematics (3-8, HS) The Academic Achievement metric area measures student performance in relation to grade-level expectations.
+Academic Achievement Proficiency in ELA (3-8, HS) Proficiency in Mathematics (3- 8, HS) The Academic Achievement metric area measures student performance in relation to grade-level expectations.
 This area currently includes student performance data on statewide assessments (Smarter Assessments and SAT) in two content areas: ELA, and mathematics.
 This indicator measures student performance in relation to grade-level expectations as assessed annually by our statewide annual, summative assessments (Smarter Assessments in grades 3-8, SAT at grade 11).
 The state's long-term goals include proficiency goals for ELA and mathematics.
 Results will be calculated and reported annually for the All Students subgroup as well as disaggregated for each major subgroup, including SWD, EL, low-SES, and each racial subgroup of students.
 See Academic Progress description for information on growth.
 Feedback from stakeholder groups such as Teachers of the Year Advisory Council, Teaching and Learning Cadre, PTA, Delaware State Education Association (DSEA), and community members indicated that these metrics should continue to be included.
 DDOE will include these metrics in the accountability system.
-Growth in ELA (HS) Growth in Mathematics (HS) Growth of Lowest Quartile (HS) Growth of Highest Quartile (HS) Growth metrics measure how well schools are improving student learning over time and are measured by statewide assessments (PSAT and SAT).
+In response to stakeholder feedback, the DDOE will continue to measure student growth for elementary and middle schools. ii.
+Academic Progress Growth in ELA (4-8) Growth in Mathematics (4-8) Growth of Lowest Quartile (4- 8) Growth of Highest Quartile (4- 8) Growth metrics measure how well schools are improving student learning over time and are measured by statewide assessments (Smarter Assessments).
 Growth metrics assist with meaningful differentiation by distinguishing between schools with similar proficiency rates.
-This indicator measures student-level growth in relation to grade-level expectations as assessed annually by our statewide annual, summative assessments (SAT in grade 11).
-Results will be calculated and reported annually for the All Students subgroup as well as disaggregated for each major subgroup, including SWD, EL, low-SES, and each racial subgroup of students in the state.
-Stakeholders strongly supported requiring statewide administration of the PSAT to provide a more valid, reliable, and comparable growth measure.
+This indicator measures student-level growth in relation to grade-level expectations as assessed annually by our statewide annual, summative assessments (Smarter Assessments in grades 3-8).
+Results will be calculated and reported annually for the All Students subgroup as well as disaggregated for each major subgroup, including SWD, EL, low- SES, and each racial subgroup of students in the state.